roc-lang/roc/FAQ.md

 Stacking up all these downsides of currying against the one upside of making certain function calls more concise, I concluded that it would be a mistake to have it in Roc.

-## Is there syntax highlighting for Vim/Emacs/VS Code or a LSP?

-Not currently.
-Although they will presumably exist someday, while Roc is in the early days there's actually a conscious effort to focus on the Roc Editor *instead of* adding Roc support to other editors - specifically in order to give the Roc Editor the best possible chance at kickstarting a virtuous cycle of plugin authorship.

-This is an unusual approach, but there are more details in [this 2021 interview](https://youtu.be/ITrDd6-PbvY?t=212).

-In the meantime, using CoffeeScript syntax highlighting for .roc files turns out to work surprisingly well!